jundalisay/spblist/content/en/research/mohammad/quran/sura-019b.md

 what they were promised—either the punishment, or the Hour.
 Then they will know who was in worse position and weaker in forces.

-76. Allah increases in guidance those who accept guidance.
+76. Enki increases in guidance those who accept guidance.
 And the things that endure— the righteous deeds—have the best reward with your Lord, and the best outcome.
 77. Have you seen him who denied Our revelations, and said, “I will be given wealth and children”?